Shah Jalal: Later life

 Even today in Hadramaut, Yemen, Jalal's name is established in folklore.

 The exact date of his death is debated, but he is reported by Ibn Battuta to have died on 20 Dhul Qa'dah 746 AH (15 March 1346 CE).
 He was buried in Sylhet in his dargah (tomb), which is located in a neighbourhood now known as Dargah Mahalla.
-Whether or not he has descendents is debated.
+Whether or not he has descendants is debated.
 He appointed his closest companion, Haji Muhammad Yusuf to be the khadim (guardian) of his dargah and Yusuf's descendants, the Sareqaum family, continue to have this role.

-His shrine is famous in Sylhet and throughout Bangladesh, with hundreds of both Muslim and Hindu devotees visiting daily.
-According to Bipin Chandra Pal, the Sadhus believe that Shah Jalal was an incarnation of Mahadeva.
+His shrine is famous in Sylhet and throughout Bangladesh, with hundreds of Muslims devotees visiting daily.
 He is buried next to four of his companions.
 The ex-Prince of Yemen, Shahzada Sheikh Ali to his south, Haji Yusuf to his east and Haji Khalil and Haji Dariya both to his west.
 The largest mosque in Sylhet was built at the Dargah (also one of the largest in Bangladesh).